The Deadliest Natural Disasters in the World

 4. Hurricane, Typhoon and Cyclone

 The difference between a hurricane, typhoon and cyclone is location, location, location.
-At the end of the day, they're really the same thing, but the region in which they occur names them something different.
+At the end of the day, they're really the same thing, but receive different names in different regions.

-Regardless of what they are called or where they exist, they are all based around a similar principle.
-All are storms with strong winds that swirl around a center and move across a body of water.
-They can drag for days or even weeks, and all three can be highly destructive and deadly.
+Regardless of what they are called or where they exist, they are all storms with strong winds that swirl around a center and move across a body of water.
+They can drag on for days or even weeks, and all three can be highly destructive and deadly.